Siham Alawami

-Siham Alawami is a Qatari woman known for her documentaries of Arab culture in Austria.
+Siham Alawami is an Arab woman known for her documentaries of Arab culture in Austria.
 She has also worked closely with legendary U.S. boxer, Muhammad Ali.

 Early life and education

 Qatari-born, Alawami, left the Middle East after completing high school to study further in Austria.
 She graduated from Webster University Vienna with Master's degrees in European Studies and European Law.